 Some detox centers only help patients through withdrawal.
 Others start working with their patients so they can learn about and cope with their drinking triggers before they start alcohol rehab.
-A quality Florida detox center like Serenity House Detox in Fort Lauderdale offers early treatment options including one-on-one therapy, meditation classes, and chiropractic care, alongside their medically safe detox.
+A quality Florida detox center like Serenity House Detox & Recovery in Fort Lauderdale offers early treatment options including one-on-one therapy, and meditation classes, alongside their medically safe detox.
 These same detox centers are likely to help patients transition into a rehab center once they’re ready to move forward with their recovery experience.

 Start Alcohol Abuse Treatment At A Detox Center That Makes Your Care A Priority